Cloud computing environments are a powerful foundation for modern businesses, but those benefits come with new risks.

 As services migrate to the cloud, how do you ensure those services are running correctly?
 Even small changes to cloud-based services have a significant impact on employees, consumers, and other stakeholders.
 Ever-increasing integration means that upstream and downstream IT services and applications are all part of a delicate balance.
 Understanding how everything fits together is crucial to business survival and growth.

 It’s clear that we need a set of best practices to help businesses manage their cloud computing environments.
-Following are five areas you should explore to achieve an optimized, right-sized IT ecosystem.
+The following are five areas you should explore to achieve an optimized, right-sized IT ecosystem.

 Monitor Your Services, Not Your Cloud Provider’s Devices